Table of Content:

 - Decline Reverse Crunch:

 For the starting position, lie intact on your back on a decline bench.
 Hold the bench tightly with both hands.
 Keep your knees and foot together.
-Breathe out and roll your pelvis backwards and move your legs towards the torso.
+Breathe out and roll your pelvis backward and move your legs towards the torso.
 Raise your hips off the decline bench.
 Hold on for a second.
 Go back to the starting position.
 Take a deep breath and repeat.

 - Spider Crawl: